hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 }
 ```

-In this step, the agent create both wallet resource as well as UMA permission on Keycloak assigning the new wallet to the user who created it.
+In this step, the agent creates both wallet resource and UMA permission on Keycloak, assigning the new wallet to the user who created it.

 ### 5. Perform a simple action to verify access to PRISM Agent